About the Attorneys and Staff Who Handle Our Social Security Disability Cases

-Lori is our office manager, Betty, Vicky, Jessica, Michelle and Mandy develop cases for hearings, Jody, Justin, and Kira help with that process, Trina and Monique handle office matters.
-Deb is the world’s greatest paralegal, who is critical to our Federal Court work.
+Lori is our office manager.
+Sarah and Gena run our front desk.
+Betty, Vicky, Jessica, Michelle and Mandy develop cases for hearings, Jody, Justin, and Kira help with that process, and Trina and Monique handle office matters.
+Deb, the world’s greatest paralegal and Jenifer work as a team to handle our Federal Court work.

 What are we trying to do on this site?